Timeline: Tunisia's bumpy path to democracy

 * July 2019 - With elections looming, and days after a now rare militant attack in Tunis, Essebsi dies.
 The presidential vote is brought forward from November to September.

-* September/October 2019 - Voters show their dissatisfaction with the major parties, electing a deeply fractured parliament and sending two political newcomers - Kais Saied and Nabil Karoui through to a presidential runoff.
+* October 2019 - Voters show dissatisfaction with the major parties, first electing a deeply fractured parliament and then political outsider Kais Saied as president.

 Reporting by Angus McDowall; Editing by Andrew Cawthorne and Frances Kerry